Kyle Spence: Norway

 On 11 February 2018, Spence moved to Norway, where he signed for Norwegian fourth-tier side Valdres.

-On 14 April 2018, Spence scored a hat trick on his league debut against Vestfossen, resulting a 4–1 win for the club.
+On 14 April 2018, Spence scored a hat trick on his league debut against Vestfossen, resulting in a 4–1 win for the club.
 This was followed up by scoring his fourth goal for Valdres, in a 2–1 win against Brumunddal in the first round of the Norwegian Cup and scored three days later against Skjetten Fotball.
 Since joining the club, he quickly established himself in the first team.
 Spence later scored five more goals later in the 2018 season, including a brace against Østsiden.
 He finished the 2018 season with 27 appearances, 10 goals and 8 assists in all competitions.
 Following this, Spence did not sign a contract with Valdres, resulting in him leaving the club.

 It was reported on 8 February 2019 that Spence went on trial with Norwegian third-tier side Alta.
-His trial proved to be successful and he signed for the club on 14 March 2019.
+His trial proved successful and he signed for the club on 14 March 2019.

 Spence made his debut for Alta in the opening game of the season against Mjølner, coming on as a 79th-minute substitute, in a 3–0 win.
 On 22 May, he scored his first goal for the club in a 3–0 win over Fløya in the Norwegian Football Cup before scoring his first league goal just over two weeks later in a 2–2 draw with Asker.
 Since joining Alta, Spence quickly established himself in the starting eleven for the club.
-On 1 September 2019, he scored twice for Alta, in a 3–2 win against Sotra.
+On 1 September 2019, he scored twice for Alta in a 3–2 win against Sotra.
 Three weeks later, Spence scored his fifth goal for the club, in a 2–1 win against Kjelsas IL.
 By the end of the 2019 season, he had made 29 appearances, scoring five times in all competitions.
 Following this, Alta offered Spence a new contract to stay at the club.

 On 8 January 2020, Spence joined newly formed Norwegian First Division side Øygarden instead.
 However, due to the pandemic, the season was pushed back to July.
 On 20 July 2020, he made his Norwegian First Division debut for his new side as a substitute in a 4–4 draw with Raufoss.
 He went on to make sixteen appearances in all competitions in his first season with the club.